RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 ## Introduction

-In this article, we will discuss invariants and how to perform an invariant test on solidity smart contracts using foundry test suites.
+In this article, we will discuss invariants and how to perform an invariant test on Solidity smart contracts using Foundry test suites.

-Invariant testing is another test methodology like unit test and fuzzing to verify the correctness of code.
-If you are unfamiliar with unit tests, please see our [article on unit tests using foundry](https://www.rareskills.io/post/foundry-testing-solidity).
+Invariant testing is another test methodology like unit tests and fuzzing to verify the correctness of code.
+If you are unfamiliar with unit tests, please see our [article on unit tests using Foundry](https://www.rareskills.io/post/foundry-testing-solidity).

-To follow up with the practical aspect of this article, you are expected to be familiar with solidity and have foundry installed on your computer.
+To follow up with the practical aspect of this article, you are expected to be familiar with Solidity and have Foundry installed on your computer.
 Otherwise, see how to do that [here](https://book.getfoundry.sh/getting-started/installation).

 ### Accompanying Repo